nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     - As an accountant, I want to be able to filter my transactions.
     - This will enable to me see the transactions I want to see.

+9. **Exporting Transactions**
+   - As an accountant, I want to be able to export my transactions into csv format.
+   - This will allow me to share transaction data with stakeholders, or use the data to do further analysis in Excel.

 ### Dashboard Overview

 1. **Dashboard Display**